Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

-When the aircraft's orientation is correct and the ADI needles are centered, once the aircraft is within missile range, one of the indexer lights will illuminate based on the detected range to target to instruct the pilot as to the required release maneuver- dive, level, or pullup.
+When the aircraft's orientation is correct and the ADI needles are centered, once the aircraft is within missile range, one of the indexer lights will illuminate based on the detected range to target to instruct the pilot as to the required release maneuver- dive, level, or pull-up.
 At this time, the pilot can press and hold the bomb release button to initiate the attack.
 Once the release range is attained in the instructed profile, the missile will be launched.